monikazm/ETH-MIKE/doc/1_architecture.md

 - db_results: List which contains for each trial a dictionary with data from the frontend database's result table corresponding to the assessment's type.
 Which columns are included in this data depends on the evaluator's `db_result_columns_to_select` field, which specifies the columns to SELECT from the table.
 A Metric Evaluator should include all columns in this field, which either cannot be inferred from the raw TDMS data (e.g. `indicated` position value from the `PositionMatchResult` table) or which are required to determine to which data series the trial belongs (e.g. `Flexion` column for `ForceResult` table).

 #### Metric Computation
-The evaluator will build a data frame (rows == trials, columns == metrics), which contains for each `TrialMetric` in its `trial_metrics` field, a corresponding computed metric value for each trial.
+1. The evaluator will build a data frame (rows == trials, columns == metrics), which contains for each `TrialMetric` in its `trial_metrics` field, a corresponding computed metric value for every trial.
-*Examples* (trial metric): MaxForce, RangeOfMotion, NIJ, ...

-This data frame is then used as input to all `AggregateMetrics` in `aggregator_metrics`, to obtain one scalar aggregate value per `AggregateMetric` and `TrialMetric` combination.
+2. This data frame is then used as input to all `AggregateMetrics` in `aggregator_metrics`, to obtain one scalar aggregate value per `AggregateMetric` and `TrialMetric` combination.
 If `aggregator_metrics` is not redefined, the default aggregate metrics `Mean` and `Std` are used.
-*Examples* (aggregate metrics): Mean, Std, MeanTop3, ...

-The evaluator then also computes all `summary_metrics` using the data for all trials as input (*Examples*: RMSE in position matching, PercentageOfTrialsWithTargetNotReached for target reaching), and all `diff_metrics`, which compute the absolute difference between two of the other metrics (*Example*: Difference between active and passive ROM).
+3. The evaluator then also computes all `summary_metrics` using the data for all trials as input (*Examples*: RMSE in position matching, PercentageOfTrialsWithTargetNotReached for target reaching), and all `diff_metrics`, which compute the absolute difference between two of the other metrics (*Example*: Difference between active and passive ROM).

 #### Delegation for sub data-series (e.g. Flexion/Extension)
 An evaluator can also delegate metric computation for subsets of the trials to different sub/"series" evaluators.
 This is useful if you want to compute metrics separately for some of the trials (e.g. You want different means for flexion/extension trials, or you want a different set of metrics for active/passive/automatic range of motion).